MicrosoftDocs/security/zero-trust/integrate/infrastructure.md

 ## Zero Trust integration for Infrastructure guide

-This integration guide includes strategy and instructions for integrating with [Microsoft Defender for Cloud](/azure/security-center/security-center-introduction) and its integrated cloud workload protection platform (CWPP), [Microsoft Defender for Cloud](/azure/security-center/azure-defender).
+This integration guide includes strategy and instructions for integrating with [Microsoft Defender for Cloud](/azure/security-center/security-center-introduction) and its integrated cloud workload protection plans, **Microsoft Defender for ...** (Servers, Containers, Databases, Storage, App Services, and more).

 The guidance includes integrations with the most popular Security Information and Event Management (SIEM), Security Orchestration Automated Response (SOAR), Endpoint Detection and Response (EDR), and IT Service Management (ITSM) solutions.